-The Society for Investigative Dermatology is launching a unique Academic-Industry interface system in order to increase knowledge exchange catalyzing and accelerating discovery in skin research!
+The Society for Investigative Dermatology has launched a unique Academic-Industry interface system in order to increase knowledge exchange catalyzing and accelerating discovery in skin research!

 The Society for Investigative Dermatology (SID) plays a central role in the global community of cutaneous investigation.
 This project will leverage that centrality with a new interface system that will facilitate interaction between Industry and Academics.
 This will open new access pathways between those who are in synergistic alignment.